DataDog/documentation/content/en/monitors/guide/scoping_downtimes.md

 ### Mute monitors by wildcard scopes

 Running large upgrades within your infrastructure is not uncommon.
-Downtimes can help muting all impacted entities, without much extra scripting.
+Downtimes can help mute all impacted entities, without much extra scripting.
 For instance, you could be upgrading all hosts of a given service.
-These hosts could follow certain naming conventions in your organisation, e.g. being prefixed with their related application.
-Consequently, you could have hundreds of hosts named something like `host:mydemoapplication-host-1`, `host:mydemoapplication-host-2`, and so forth.
+These hosts could follow certain naming conventions in your organization, such as being prefixed with their related application.
+This could result in hundreds of hosts named something like `host:mydemoapplication-host-1`and `host:mydemoapplication-host-2`.

-To avoid muting all hosts separately, simply create a Downtime scoped by `host:mydemoapplication-*`.
-This will match all hosts that are prefixed accordingly.
-If you convention does the inverse, meaning it ends host names with their related application, can inverse the scope above as well, leading to: `host:*-mydemoapplication`.
+Create a downtime scoped by `host:mydemoapplication-*`.
+This will match  and mute all hosts that are prefixed accordingly.
+You can also apply the inverse where the downtime is scoped by `host:*-mydemoapplication`.
+This will match and mute all hosts that end with `mydemoapplication`.

 ### Exclude groups from being muted

-If you are running your application and infrastructure on multiple environments, you likely have (at least) one production environment.
-All other environments might be build for testing, regression checks, or demo purposes.
-If you would like to avoid receiving alerts for non-production environments, you could set up a Downtime that is scopes as: `env:* -env:prod`.
-This scope first targets all alerts that have the `env` tag set and then excludes your production environment as a secondary step.
+If you are running your application and infrastructure on multiple environments, you likely have one production environment and multiple non-production environments (for example, testing, regression checks, or demo).
+To avoid receiving alerts for non-production environments, you could set up a downtime that is scoped with: `env:* -env:prod`.
+This scope targets all alerts that have the `env` tag set and then excludes your production environment as a secondary step.

 ### Multiple monitors scoped with the same tag